Skip to main content

 Best Practices

 Link knowledge use to design processes.
-Require that all new programme designs include a section documenting lessons from past programmes that informed the design.
+Require that all new program designs include a section documenting lessons from past programs that informed the design.
 This creates a feedback loop between past learning and future practice.

 Don't rely solely on routine monitoring data.
 Routine monitoring captures performance data but not deeper insights about why things happen.
 Periodic evaluations and qualitative reviews are the main source of nuanced, transferable lessons.

 Distinguish lesson types.
 "Use SMS for beneficiary feedback" is a practical lesson.
-"Programmes that engage community leaders in the design phase have higher uptake" is a strategic lesson.
-Organise lessons by type and search requirements.
+"Programs that engage community leaders in the design phase have higher uptake" is a strategic lesson.
+Organize lessons by type and search requirements.

 Common Mistakes

 Documenting only positive lessons.
-Organisations that only document successes miss the most valuable knowledge: what failed, under what conditions, and why.
+Organizations that only document successes miss the most valuable knowledge: what failed, under what conditions, and why.
 Negative lessons are the most practically useful.

 Confusing knowledge management with information management.
 Storing all documents on a shared drive is information management.
 Knowledge management involves synthesising, tagging, and connecting information to the decisions it should inform.